wedesoft/hornetseye-alsa/README.md

 Synopsis
 --------

-This Ruby extension provides an interface for playing audio data using the Advanced Linux Sound Architecture (ALSA).
+This Ruby extension provides an interface for playing and recording audio data using the Advanced Linux Sound Architecture (ALSA).

 Installation
 ------------